“Here, I can help you with that.”

 - Vocally express your respect.
 While you may assume the person understands how you feel, it’s a fantastic feeling to be told how much we mean to someone else.
 Take time to point out particular ways the older individual has aided you in some way and how much you appreciate that help, from learning to ride a bike, to parenting techniques, to the ability to paint or draw or carve wood.
 Be honest in your compliments, and say them often, from your heart.

 A skilled in-home caregiver, such as the caregivers at CareFor, is proficient in maintaining the sensitive balance between supplying care for seniors at home and increasing their sense of purpose and meaning.
-Contact us at (512) 338-4533 to learn more about our home care services from our experts in long term care in Georgetown and the surrounding area.
+Contact us at (512) 338-4533 to learn more about our long-term care services in Georgetown and the surrounding areas.
 Click here to view our full service area, or call today to request a free in-home consultation for your senior loved one.